A Guide for Catholic Easter Gifts 2021

 It’s natural for me to think of my children, nieces, nephews, and friends when I’m organizing ideas for Easter presents.
 But this year, I am expanding my circle of Easter gift recipients to include a few elderly Catholic parishioners at my parish who have a special spot in my heart right now.
 The pandemic has been hard on everyone for a myriad of reasons, but it has been especially hard on folks who live alone and who have health concerns.

 So this Easter, I’m giving gifts to a few people whom I desperately miss seeing at morning Mass.
 It’s a way for me to still feel connected to them, and a way for them to know that I think about them and pray for them regularly.
-Since I most associate these elderly women with quietly praying the rosary before Mass, I’m planning to give them a unique rosary, like this one or this one.
+Since I most associate these elderly women with quietly praying the rosary before Mass, I’m planning to give them a Rosary Beads, like this one.